 While anti-histamines used to have a reputation for making people drowsy, more modern anti-histamines only occasionally have those side effects.

 During an allergic reaction, the immune system releases histamine which starts a cascade effect of allergy symptoms.
-The histamine itself can lead to narrowing of airways and blood vessels widening (causing swelling or oedema), where fluid leaks into the surrounding tissue.
+The histamine itself can lead to narrowing of airways, and widening of blood vessels, causing swelling or oedema, where fluid leaks into the surrounding tissue.
 The effect of histamine in the tissues is also responsible for the itching that is associated with many allergic reactions.
-Anti-histamines work by blocking the action of histamine, and stop the whole cascade of symptoms.
+Anti-histamines work by blocking the action of histamine, and therefore lessen the whole cascade of symptoms.

 Anti-histamines are extremely safe and are available over the counter from pharmacists (although often, anti-histamines available without prescription may be the older types which can cause drowsiness).
 A liquid or syrup form is usually prescribed for the control of allergies in small children although tablets are used widely for older children.
 Nasal sprays and eye drops containing anti-histamines are also available.
 These are very useful for soothing irritated noses and eyes during the hay fever season or when the symptoms of rhinitis flare up.

-Nasal sprays are used to deliver anti-histamines and steroids to the nasal passages and are generally used in children over the age of six.
-Nasal anti-histamines help with symptoms of itching and sneezing while steroids are used to control the inflammation in the nasal lining and can help relieve eye symptoms.
+Nasal sprays are used to deliver anti-histamines and steroids directly to the nasal passages although both and especially steroid sprays are generally not used in children under the age of four.
+Nasal anti-histamines help with symptoms of itching and sneezing, while steroids are used to control the inflammation in the nasal lining and can help relieve eye symptoms.

 In general, allergists do not recommend using decongestant nasal sprays as these can actually worsen symptoms if used for more than a few days at a time.

 Steroids may be given via nasal sprays or drops.
-These can take several days to work but once they do, they are effective at reducing the symptoms caused by airborne allergens and the effects of allergic rhinitis.
+For most children sprays will be the more appropriate form.
+These can take several days to fully work but, once they do, they are very effective at reducing the symptoms caused by airborne allergens and the effects of allergic rhinitis.
 This medication is particularly useful if started before exposure to the allergens.
 For example, children with hay fever will gain most benefit if steroid sprays are commenced a few weeks before the pollen season.

-Although adults can now buy steroid sprays over the counter from pharmacists, for children, you must get a prescription.
-This is so the right dose can be found for your child and proper training can be given in how to use the sprays.
+Although adults can now buy steroid sprays over the counter from pharmacists, for children you must get a prescription.
+This is so the right preparation and dose can be found for your child and proper training can be given in how to use the sprays.

 Your GP should be consulted for more information on nasal sprays and to find out which ones are suitable for your child and their symptoms.